punktDe/vagrant-opnsense/README.md

 Use the default user and password of `root/opnsense`.

 Congratulations!
 You have a working OPNsense installation in Vagrant/Virtualbox.
-Now navigate through the initial setup wizard or skip it.
+Now navigate through the initial setup wizard or skip it as instructed in the UI.

 Connect via SSH
 ---------------